-Sample Certification
+Sample Attestation

-I hereby authorize these (insert #) time sheet records as claims for employer reimbursement and certify the data being submitted for each student record in this batch is accurate and complete.
+By submitting, you authorize these (insert #) time sheet records as claims for employer reimbursement and certify the data being submitted for each student record in this batch is accurate and complete.
 This certification includes confirmation all claims in this batch are for the same fiscal year, and all of the initial time sheet edits have been performed.

-I further certify the edits for each student claim includes:
+You further certify the edits for each student claim includes: